TypeStrong/atom-typescript/docs/grammar.md

 http://manual.macromates.com/en/language_grammars.html

 # Dynamic Grammar
 We used dynamic (code driven) grammar initially.
-Following are the lessons still worth sharing but we plan to move back CSON grammar again.
+Following are the lessons still worth sharing but we are using the CSON grammar now.

 I am using `atom` and `first-mate` interchangeably here.
 There isn't a documented way of creating a grammar from *code*.
 We found a hacky way by reading a *lot of source code*.
 Please look at `typeScriptGrammar.ts`.
 Basically you inherit from `Grammar` and let that do the heavy lifting.
 Then all you need is to return `AtomTokens` from `tokenizeLine`.
 The way the atom grammar works is that they will store the returned `ruleSet` for any line and call `tokenizeLine` for the next line passing in that `ruleSet`.
 As soon as you edit a line all the following lines are invalidated and  `tokenizeLine` is called for them again.
 This works beautifully with the `ts.createClassifier` which is a quick syntactic classifier provided by the TS language service.
 It only depends on a `finalLexState` (e.g. did the previous line have a continuing multiline comment) and that is what we store in the `ruleSet`.